Heinkel He 112: Early experiments with rocket propulsion

-Also the firm of Hellmuth Walter at Kiel had been commissioned by the RLM to build a rocket engine for the He 112, so there were two different new rocket motor designs at Neuhardenberg; whereas the von Braun's engines were powered by alcohol and liquid oxygen, Walter engines had hydrogen peroxide and calcium permanganate as a catalyst.
-Von Braun's engine used direct combustion and created fire, the Walter produced hot vapours from a chemical reaction, but both created thrust and provided high speed.
-The subsequent flights with the He 112 used the Walter-rocket instead of von Braun's; it was more reliable, simpler to operate and the dangers to test pilot Erich Warsitz and machine were less.

-After conclusion of the He 112 tests using both rocket motors, the marquees at Neuhardenberg were dismantled at the end of 1937.
+Hellmuth Walter at Kiel had been commissioned by the RLM to build a rocket engine for the He 112, so there were two different new rocket motor designs at Neuhardenberg; whereas von Braun's engines were powered by alcohol and liquid oxygen, Walter engines used hydrogen peroxide with calcium permanganate catalyst.
+Instead of a flame, the Walter produced a hot vapour from a chemical reaction generating thrust and giving high speed.
+The subsequent flights with the He 112 used the Walter-rocket instead of von Braun's; it was more reliable, simpler to operate and the dangers to test pilot Erich Warsitz and the machine were less.
+After the conclusion of the He 112 tests using both rocket motors, the marquees at Neuhardenberg were dismantled at the end of 1937.
 This coincided with the construction of Peenemünde.

 Operational service

 Condor Legion

 When it was clear the 112 was losing the contest to the Bf 109, Heinkel offered to re-equip V6 with 20 mm cannon armament as an experimental aircraft.
-She was then broken down and shipped to Spain on 9 December and assigned to Versuchsjagdgruppe 88, a group within the Legion Condor devoted to testing new aircraft and joined three V-series Bf 109s which were also in testing.
+She was then broken down and shipped to Spain on 9 December and assigned to Versuchsjagdgruppe 88, a group within the Condor Legion devoted to testing new aircraft and joined three V-series Bf 109s which were also in testing.

-Wilhelm Balthasar, later a Battle of Britain ace pilot used it to attack an armoured train and an armoured car.
+Wilhelm Balthasar, later a Battle of Britain ace pilot, used it to attack an armoured train and an armoured car.
 Other pilots flew it, but the engine seized during landing in July and she was written off.

 For the annexation of the Sudetenland, every flight-worthy fighter was pressed into service.
-The batch of He 112Bs for the Japanese Navy was taken over, but not used before the end of the crisis and shipped to Japan to fulfil orders.
+The batch of He 112Bs for the Japanese Navy was taken over but not used before the end of the crisis and shipped to Japan to fulfill orders.

 The Japanese rejected the He 112 as a fighter but took 30 for training duties and V11 with its DB 600Aa was used for testing.

+Spain

 The Spanish government purchased 12 He 112Bs.
 This increased to 19.
 The He 112s were to operate as top cover for Fiat fighters in the opening stages of the Civil War, the Fiat having considerably worse altitude performance.
 In the event, only a single kill was made with the He 112 as a fighter and it was moved onto ground-attack work.

 During World War II, when Allied forces landed in North Africa, Spanish forces in Morocco intercepted stray aircraft of both Allied and German forces.
 None of these incidents resulted in losses.
 In 1943, one He 112 of Grupo nº27 attacked the tail-end aircraft of 11 Lockheed P-38s forcing it down in Algeria after they re-entered French territory having crossed into Spanish Morocco.
 By 1944, the aircraft were largely grounded due to a lack of fuel and maintenance.